-- 4. Use a vacuum cleaner and a small brush to remove any dirt and debris from the blower and evaporator coil compartments. - 5.
+- b) Remove the screws that secure the blower assembly to the air handler chassis located on each side and at the top center of the blower mounting plate. - c) Grasp the blower assembly and lift it up while pulling out on the bottom.
+Lower the blower assembly out of the blower compartment and set assembly on a table or the floor. - 4.
+Use a vacuum cleaner and a small brush to remove any dirt and debris from the blower and evaporator coil compartments. - 5.
 Check the condensate drain pan for any debris and check to see if the drain pan is draining properly by pouring water into it. - 6.
 Remove any excess water that may have spilled from checking the condensate drain drainage. - 7.
 Pour 1⁄2 cup of chlorine bleach in the drain pipe to kill any fungus that may be growing inside the pipe to prevent the condensate drain from plugging up. - 8.
-Check in the area in the discharge of the blowers where the heating elements are located and remove any dust, dirt or debris from around the heating elements.
-Be careful not to damage the heating elements with the vacuum hose or the brush. - 9.
+Check in the area in the discharge of the blowers where the heater elements are located and remove any dust, dirt or debris from around the heater elements.
+Be careful not to damage the heater elements with the vacuum hose or the brush. - 9.
 Check both blower wheels for dust and debris.
 Use the brush and the vacuum cleaner to remove any dust or debris from the wheels.
 Be careful not the accidentally move or remove the blower wheel balance weights located on the wheel blade.
 If any weight is moved or removed, the blower wheel will vibrate.
 If the blower wheel is vibrating, it must be replaced. - 10.
 Check the blower motor for dust and debris.
 Clean the openings in the motor housing.
 These openings are for cooling the motor.
 Plugged motor housing openings will cause the motor to run hotter than normal and will shorten the life of the motor. - 11.
 Clean dust in the supply and return ducts with a brush and vacuum cleaner as far as can be reached.
 If the ducts have an excessive amount of dust, dirt or debris, recommend that the homeowner or user call a professional duct cleaning service to properly clean the duct system.